-

 Is it necessary for a taxpayer to register with the tax authority?
 Are separate registrations required for corporate income tax and value added tax/sales tax?

-Under the Income Tax Law and Corporate Tax Law in Turkey, tax liability begins when a taxpayer becomes liable for taxes.
+Under the Income Tax Law and the Corporate Tax Law in Turkey, tax liability arises when a taxpayer becomes liable for taxes.
 Therefore, it is mandatory for each taxpayer to register with the relevant tax office.
 Registration is essential for the proper submission of tax returns and compliance with other tax obligations.

 -